dikkadev/raycast-voice/WIP-README.md

 ### Post-Transcription LLM Processing
 - [ ] **LLM-based text transformation** - Pipe transcription output through an LLM to perform intelligent transformations.
 For example, when user says "open parentheses", the LLM would transform it to "(" instead of the literal text.
 This would enable natural voice commands for punctuation, symbols, and formatting that users actually want in their text.

+### Transcription History
+- [ ] **Save previous transcriptions** - Simple feature to save and access previous transcriptions for quick copy/paste.
+This is not intended to be a full transcription manager, but rather a lightweight way to keep recent transcriptions accessible.
+Should leverage Raycast's built-in storage APIs (e.g., LocalStorage) and Node.js file system capabilities where appropriate.
+Users could access saved transcriptions to quickly copy or paste them without needing to re-record.

 ---